bigtoga/Examples/Load Balancers/BigIP F5/Routing architechtures for BigIP F5.md

 1. F5 LTM forwards the packet to the chosen web server
 1. The web server responds directly to the source IP from the packet

+### How to configure nPath Routing
+- In the VIP setup under **Configuration -> Advanced**, uncheck **Enable** for both **Address Translation** and **Port Translation**

+### Notes about nPath Routing:
+- Layer 2 only
-Great for performance of the F5 but “breaks” certain types of client communications.
+- Great for performance of the F5 but “breaks” certain types of client communications.
 After all, most clients expect the “response” to come from the IP address that they sent the packet to.
 - Some clients will reject return traffic that they did not initiate

-Also have to remember to preserve the port and have the web server return the request on the correct port.
+- Also have to remember to preserve the port and have the web server return the request on the correct port.

-From the web server’s POV, the “source address” a the F5’s backside IP.
+- From the web server’s POV, the “source address” a the F5’s backside IP.
 Use `x-forwarded-for` to capture actual source IP from headers

 ### More resources